 Though he was not cloaked in a coarse brown friar’s habit, the old man’s short cropped grey hair, ancient spectacles, wide girth, and shuffling gait suggested otherwise to me.
 His ringless fingers created lilting music during two evening dinners at a quaint Vermont inn.
 Like our chef he, too, was eager to hear approval of his offerings.

 “Amazing Grace” brought a polite applause from Dennis and me.
 After several other songs, our pianist slowly walked to our table to greet his appreciative audience.
 He humbly received our gratitude and introduced himself as George.
 He had heard from a friend of ours, also staying at the inn, that I was an artist who had made some crosses.
 He was quite curious about my work.

 After a simple explanation of His Savior Names Christmas ornaments, he shared that he too loved Christmas and Easter; he was a collector of nativities and gilded eggs from around the world.
 Though his eyes gleamed as he talked, his lightly accented speech was barely audible.
 My husband and I strained to hear enough to comprehend his unfolding story.

 When I asked about his studies, he told us he had studied in Rome and Israel he offered humbly.
 I understood the words theology and art in his reply.
 Then he told of a sterling silver enameled egg he found in New York City.
 Like the man in Jesus’ parable about the kingdom of heaven who sold all he had to buy the pearl of great price, George saved for three years to purchase this exquisite egg for his collection.

-Would we be in town the next day, he asked, for he would be delighted to show us his collections.
+He asked if we would we be in town the next day, for he would be delighted to show us his collections.
 Sadly we were departing.
 He was truly disappointed.
 As he walked away to return to his piano I marveled at the wonder of this man, living at the end of his life in a town of 600 souls, his story a repository of experiences perhaps as remarkable as Louis Zamperini.